 IQ – An Intelligence Quotient is a total score derived from a set of tests designed to assess human intelligence.
 It’s a form of reasoning, logic, and problem-solving.

 According to this definition, everything we do is considered an effect of intelligence.
 Every decision we make is based on logic and a problem-solving process.

-So, right now I can think of some question:
+So, right now, I can think of some questions:

 - How does this IQ thing could improve my life?